Abdorrahman Boroumand Center

 Defense

 The only defense attributed to Mr. Sa'id Davudi in the available sources is his response in a video released by Mizan News Agency regarding the weapon used.
 In the video, when asked by the prosecutor’s representative about the katana's ownership, he states: "No, I took it from my friend that night."
-While this response does not deny carrying the weapon, it does deny personal possession of it.
 (Mizan News Agency, March 19, 2026).

 A Summary of the Legal Defects in Mr. Sa’id Davudi’s Case